Faculty Awards & Recognition

 Emeritus Benefits

-The granting of Emeritus status is an honorary designation which entails no assigned duties, responsibilities, office space, or use of clerical staff.
+The granting of Emeritus status is an honorary title which entails no assigned duties or stipend, responsibilities, office space, or use of clerical staff.

 - Maintain a UND email address; and